-Julian was appointed to the Board in 2008 and became Chairman in 2009.
+Julian Cazalet was appointed to the board in 2008 and became chairman in 2009.
 He was managing director – corporate finance at JPMorgan Cazenove until his retirement in December 2007.
 A chartered accountant, he joined Cazenove in 1973 and was made a partner in 1978.
 From 1989 he worked in corporate finance and advised investment trusts in addition to his work with industrial and commercial companies.
-He is a chairman of The Lindsell Train Investment Trust plc and a director of Deltex Medical Group plc, Private Equity Investor plc and a number of charitable trusts.
+He is chairman of The Lindsell Train Investment Trust plc and a director of Deltex Medical Group plc and a number of charitable trusts.

 Tom Black was appointed to the board in 2013.
 He is chairman of Thruvision Group plc (formerly Digital Barriers plc), and is a non-executive director of Adept4 plc.
 He also has advisory roles with a number of smaller unlisted businesses and sits on the strategy advisory group of Wolfson College Oxford.
 He is chairman and trustee of the Black Family Charitable Trust, which is focused on supporting disadvantaged young people with their educational needs.
 He was previously chief executive of Detica Plc, a leading company in the field of large-scale information collection and analysis for intelligence and counter fraud applications.
 Tom is the senior independent director.

 Stephanie was appointed to the board in December 2018 and is chair of the audit committee.
 She qualified as a chartered accountant, moving on to hold various accounting and compliance roles at Wardley and UBS before joining Invesco Asset Management in 1996.
 When she left Invesco in July 2018, she was Head of Specialist Fund Company Secretariat and Accounts.
 Stephanie is a non-executive director and audit chair of Murray Income Trust plc.